ggfevans/daggerheart-campaign-vault/01-CHARACTERS/my-character/captain-howling-banjo-sheet.md

 ## 🌙 Character Concept

 ### The Shadow Prankster
-Captain Howling Moon Banjo is a natural prodigy at moving unseen through the dark tunnels of the Undergarden.
+Captain Howling Banjo is a natural prodigy at moving unseen through the dark tunnels of the Undergarden.
 What started as elaborate pranks using their exceptional stealth abilities has evolved into valuable security and scouting work for their underground community.
 Their simian agility and instinctive understanding of shadows makes them nearly invisible when they want to be.

 ### Experiences
 **Acrobat** - Enhanced agility and movement abilities, perfect for navigating the vertical tunnel systems and performing spectacular pranks that involve impossible positioning and timing.